ChicagoPM/ChicagoPM.github.io/blog/2016/03/18/travis-ci-for-perl-and-introduction-to-rex/index.markdown

 ---
 date: 2016-03-18
 status: published
-tags:
-  - meeting
-  - testing
-  - devops
+tags: [ meeting, testing, devops ]
 title: Travis-CI for Perl and Introduction to Rex
 ---
 This month, [Doug Bell](http://preaction.me) will be giving two short